-Whenever you open the Save As dialog box to save a new workbook file, Excel 2007 automatically selects the folder listed in the Default File Location text box on the Save tab of the Excel Options dialog box (Office Button | Excel Options | Save or Alt+FIS).
+Whenever you open the Save As dialog box to save a new workbook file, Excel 2010 automatically selects the folder listed in the Default File Location text box on the Save tab of the Excel Options dialog box (File⇔Options⇔Save or Alt+FIS).

-When you first start using Excel, the default folder is either the My Documents (Windows XP) or the Documents folder (Windows Vista) under your user name on your hard drive.
-So, for example, the directory path of the default folder where Excel 2007 automatically saves new workbook files on my computer running Windows XP is
+When you first start using Excel, the default folder is either the My Documents (Windows XP) or the Documents folder (Windows 7 and Windows Vista) under your user name on your hard drive.
+For example, the directory path of the default folder where Excel 2010 automatically saves new workbook files on my computer running Windows XP is